REU-RGB SUMMER INTERNSHIP 2026 | Applications are NOW OPEN!

 Eligibility and Requirements

-All college undergraduates who will be re-enrolling Fall 2025 are eligible to apply.
-RGB-REU can only accept U.S. citizens and permanent residents.
+All college undergraduates who will be re-enrolling Fall 2026 are eligible to apply.
+RGB-REU can only accept U.S. citizens, U.S. Nationals, and permanent residents.
 Interns are required to attend orientation and weekly lectures given by REU-RGB researchers and/or mentors.
 Applicants whose institution is in session into June may request approval for a late start date.
 Interns must present their work at the end of the internship to members of the REU-RGB.
 Any publications, patents, posters, talks or projects that result from an intern's participation in REU-RGB must credit the program by including the funding acknowledgement.

 Application

-You must complete the application in the NSF eTAP portal (including registration), applications will not be accepted via email.
+There are 2 components to the application.
+First, you must complete the general application in the NSF eTAP portal (including registration), applications will not be accepted via email.
 Please make sure to save your progress regularly in the application portal.
-Application components include:
+Second, there are several questions specific to the REU-RGB.
+Crucial components of the REU-RGB portion of the application:

 • Two letters of recommendation (at least one from a science professor/lecturer from a course completed by the applicant) submitted along with application through the program portal.
 Letters must be submitted by the submission deadline.